Pultorak 1614 "Eagle" (Poland, Sigismund III Vasa)

 Auction prices

 Find out the current coin value of the Polish Pultorak 1614 "Eagle".
-This silver coin from the times of Sigismund III Vasa struck at the Bydgoszcz Mint.
-The record price belongs to the lot 302 sold at the Warszawskie Centrum Numizmatyczne auction for PLN 2,800.
-Bidding took place November 25, 2017.
+This silver coin from the times of Sigismund III Vasa struck at the Krakow Mint.
+The record price belongs to the lot 481 sold at the Warszawskie Centrum Numizmatyczne auction for PLN 1,900.
+Bidding took place November 7, 2015.

 Сondition